IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

     4. POS n-grams
     5. Four length character-grams

+* It aims to find out the most biased features.

-* To overcome the biases from endings in SCTv1.0, this work uses more features than cogcomp.
+* To overcome the biases from endings in SCTv1.0, this work built new SCTv1.5 dataset which focused on N-grams features.
+It makes the SCT task more difficult to some degree.

 ### <span id = "val-LS-skip">val-LS-skip</span>
 **A Simple and Effective Approach to the Story Cloze Test.** *Siddarth Srinivasan, Richa Arora, Mark Riedl.* In NAACL, 2018. ***Org: Georgia Institute of Technology.*** [ [pdf](https://arxiv.org/pdf/1803.05547.pdf) ]